Introduction

 How to Improve Oral Hygiene?

-Therefore, from the perspective of oral microecology, simply relying on a regular brushing is unlikely to truly control the biofilm burden throughout the oral cavity.
-Our recommended oral cleaning order is:
+Therefore, from the perspective of oral microecology, simply relying on brushing teeth is insufficient to truly remove the biofilm throughout the entire oral cavity.
+Our recommended oral cleaning sequence is:

-Step 1: Complete oral care including brushing and full-mouth cleaning before breakfast.
+Step 1: Perform a complete oral care routine including brushing and full-mouth cleaning before breakfast

 After a night of bacterial growth, teeth, gums, tongue, upper and lower jaws, and the inner walls of the mouth are covered with an active biofilm.
-If you eat directly, these bacteria and their metabolic products may enter the digestive tract with food.
-First, clean the tooth surface with brushing; then use the Tongueclear oral cleaning airbag brush for a thorough and gentle cleaning of the mouth, restoring the oral environment to a relatively clean state before eating.
+If you eat directly from the mouth, these bacteria and their metabolic products may enter the digestive tract with food.
+First, clean the tooth surface with brushing; then use the Tongueclear oral cleaning airbag brush for a thorough and gentle clean, restoring the oral environment to a relatively clean state before eating.

 The sugars and nutrients from food cause residual bacteria to multiply rapidly and rebuild biofilms.
 Therefore, even if you have already cleaned after waking up, a second intervention after breakfast is still necessary.

-At this time, you can use the Tongueclear oral cleaning airbag brush again for a gentle full-mouth cleaning to promptly remove food residue and newly formed bacterial deposits.
+At this time, you can use the Tongueclear oral cleaning airbag brush again for a gentle full-mouth cleaning, promptly removing food residue and newly formed bacterial deposits.
 Compared to repeated brushing, this method is gentler on tooth enamel and gums, while still covering key areas such as gums, tongue, upper and lower jaws, and the inner walls of the mouth, helping to maintain a longer-lasting feeling of freshness and oral health.

 The Next-Gen Solution for Full-mouth Biofilm Cleaning